Agonis flexuosa

 • Pruning: Minimal required.
 Trim occasionally to maintain desired shape.

-Frequently Asked Questions about Agonis flexuosa
+Frequently Asked Questions About Agonis flexuosa

 Frequently Asked Questions